 3) Give a quick trim around the eyes

 If your dog has long hair that may be contributing to the problem, clean the hair and trim it regularly—this is an issue especially in flat-faced or smaller toy dogs.
 Try a simple pet grooming kit at home, or visit the groomer if you’re not confident about your trimming skills!

 Eye drops designed for canine use are a miracle invention, as far as we’re concerned.
-They’re non-irritating and non-toxic, so it’s okay if Fido takes a lick.
-They’re great for eye lubrication, flushing out irritants, and soothing allergic reactions.
-It may take a handful of treats to administer them, though!
+They’re non-irritating and non-toxic, so it’s okay if your dog taste-tests any excess product.

 5) Don’t use your fingers to clean it